Aenariss/DIP/content-blocking/README.md

 3. For each observed resource, a new request will be simulated for which observed DNS replies will be repeated.
 4. The page with the simulated resource requests will be visited for each extension/browser specified in ``config.json``.
 5. The results (containing the blocked requests) will be saved in ``results/log.txt``.

+Problems:
+Loading is absolutely terrible -> Selenium crashes absolutely unpredictably, gets stuck on a page, after launch works perfectly... please be patient and prepare for multiple relaunches (dont forget to save your traffic each time cuz folder is deleted!) and then setting all the traffic fragments together

+Have fun setting up the position to click to enable developer mode, because Selenium will not help you, if oyu try to manipulate chrome://extensions, it just shuts down.
+Have fun!